PaulWaldo/glimmer/project_docs/groupphotodesign.md

 * [x] **Story 1: Initial UI Setup:** Create the main UI with two tabs: one for contact photos (placeholder) and one for group photos (initially an empty grid view).
 * [x] **Story 2: Fetch Group Photos:** Implement the background process to fetch the user's group photos using `api.GetUsersGroupPhotos`.
 * [x] **Story 3: Create Group Cards:** After fetching group data and waiting for the UI to be ready, create and display a card for each group.
 * [ ] **Story 4: Create Photo Cards:** Create photo cards for the first batch of photos in each group.
 Each card displays the photo title, author, and downloaded image.
+The image download should be managed by the card itself and perform asynchronously.
+Note the image should be downloaded just like in `func (c *PhotoCard) loadImage(callback func())` except there is no need for a semaphore or callback.
 * [ ] **Story 5: Implement "More..."
 Functionality:** Implement the "More..." button to load and display additional photo batches for a group.
 * [ ] **Story 6: Implement Collapse/Expand Functionality:** Implement the collapse/expand feature for group cards.
 Collapsed cards should hide photos but retain them for redisplay.
 * [ ] **Story 7: Configure Batch Size and Downloads:** Implement configuration options for photo batch size and the number of simultaneous image downloads.